luke08082000/chatsight/chainlit.md

-### InfoAlchemy
-## Virtual Customer Service Assistant
+ **InfoAlchemy Virtual Customer Service Assistant**

 🤖 Hello!
-I'm Spact, your trusted support assistant, here to make your experience as smooth as possible.
-Whether you have questions, need assistance, or want to report an issue, I'm at your service 24/7.
+I'm Spact, your dedicated support assistant, ready to enhance your experience.
+Whether you have questions, need assistance, or want to report an issue, I'm here 24/7 to help you.

-## What I Can Do:
+**What I Can Do**:

-🔍 **Knowledge Retrieval**: I can provide you with information, solutions, and helpful tips on a wide range of topics.
-Just ask, and I'll do my best to assist you.
+🔍 **Knowledge Retrieval**: Seek information, solutions, and tips on various topics in AWS.
+Just ask, and I'll provide the assistance you need.

-📝 **Ticket Creation**: If you have a specific issue that needs our team's attention, I can help you create a support ticket efficiently and accurately.
+📝 **Ticket Creation**: Efficiently create support tickets for specific issues that require our team's attention.

+🔧 **Self-Healing**: Capable of automated troubleshooting using CPU utilization retrieval, Cloudwatch alarms retrieval, and CPU reboot.

-## How to Get Started:
+**How to Get Started**:

-You can ask questions or describe your concern on the chatbox below and I will try my best to help you.
+Simply type your questions or describe your concerns in the chatbox below, and I'll do my best to assist you.